pohyk123/dynamixel_gripper/README.md

 ## Purpose

 An end effector is the device at the end of a robotic arm, designed to interact with the environment.
 To provide for a low cost gripper solution for the underlying project, 2 [dynamixel motors](http://www.robotis.us/dynamixel-ax-18a/) with claws affixed are attached alongside each other.
-This library (**built & tested with kinetic**) provides a easy-to-use ROS package to control the grip.
+This library (**built & tested with kinetic**) provides an easy-to-use ROS package to control the grip.

 ## Getting started